Articles

 Patients and families borrow books about grief, caregiving, end-of-life, and finding peace.
 Volunteers manage small collections, typically ranging from 50 to 300 books.

 You need simple software to track who borrowed what.
-Here's what works.

 Why hospice libraries are different

 Most hospice lending libraries are tiny.
 Run entirely by volunteers with zero budget.
 Books are lent for 30-60 days in high-trust environments where everyone knows the librarian.
+The same brief fits a care home library.

-Google Sheets: The simplest start
+Google Sheets, the simplest start

 A spreadsheet is the simplest option.
 Create columns for Title, Author, Borrowed By, Phone Number, and Date Due.
 Share it with other volunteers through Google Drive.
+Be aware of where a spreadsheet stops coping once lending picks up.

 • What it costs